An Overview of "Crash, Bang, Squelch!" for Volunteers

 We’ve got a huge number of hands-on experiments, over 60 at the last time we counted, that we’ve designed to demonstrate interesting scientific principles.
 On the day of the event each of these is explained to children and families by student volunteers.
 You might find yourself demonstrating how bridges stay up, why some things glow in the dark or even introducing children to Boris the skeleton.
 The ideas are simple, but with enthusiastic and interested demonstrators we can show children that science isn’t a ‘boring’ subject.

-You can choose to demonstrate in the morning or afternoon – the event is open to the public 10am-5pm.
+You can choose to demonstrate in the morning and/or afternoon – the event is open to the public 10am-4pm, although volunteers for the morning session should arrive at 9am to familiarise themselves with their experiments.
+Free refreshments are provided throughout the day, along with free lunch if you stay for the whole day.
 Even better, there may be a social event afterwards for all those who help!

-If you want to see what happened at the last in person “Crash, Bang, Squelch!” our report can be downloaded from here (2022)
+If you want to see what happened at a recent in person “Crash, Bang, Squelch!” our report can be downloaded from here (2022)

 No experience is necessary, and every year we have loads of people who haven’t done CHaOS before.
 If you’re a scientist (including mathmos, vets, medics, engineers, compscis,…) you already know more than enough to demonstrate.
 The experiments have interesting and useful descriptions to explain the science and if you are unsure you can always ask one of the friendly committee members.
 We’ll also run several briefing sessions just before the event so you know exactly how everything will work on the day.